Elena Llaudet

 ADDITIONAL REPLICATION EXERCISES

-These exercises draw on the same statistical concepts and code used in the exercises in the book, but ask students to answer different research questions by analyzing other real-world datasets, giving students the opportunity to apply the same statistical tools across a variety of contexts.
-They can be used as in-class exercises or as problem sets.
-(I have marked those I assign in my class.):
+These exercises draw on the same statistical concepts and code as the analyses in the book but use them to explore different research questions and real-world datasets.
+They give students repeated, hands-on experience—key to building skills—and show how to apply quantitative reasoning across a variety of contexts.
+They can be used as in-class exercises or as take-home assignments.
+(I have identified those I use as problem sets in my course.)

 INTERACTIVE GRAPHS (work in progress)